Key takeaways

 Is Amplifier production-ready?

 No. Microsoft explicitly labels it a research demonstrator in early development.
 Safety systems haven't been built yet, APIs may change, and breaking changes are expected.
+As of June 2026 the repo has never tagged a release.
 It's open exploration, not a product release.

 What AI providers does Amplifier support?